-Anderson Housing Authority is a Public Housing Agency in Anderson, South Carolina that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Anderson Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Anderson Housing Authority serves Anderson.

 |Anderson, South Carolina Housing Choice Voucher||Closed|

 As of 05/27/2022, it is not known if Anderson Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the HUDs most recent Voucher Management System report, Anderson Housing Authority manages 460 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each as of September 30th, 2021:

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 19% having issued approximately 27 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 2 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 4 months on the waiting list1.